-Sydney’s biggest 4X4 weekend returns: Get your $22 first release tickets
+Sydney’s biggest 4X4 weekend returns: $22 first release tickets extended

-The Sydney 4x4 Show returns in June with $22 early release tickets, recovery demos, touring experts, epic builds and family fun.
+The Sydney 4x4 Show returns in June with their popular $22 tickets extended.
+Come and check out the recovery demos, touring experts, epic builds and family fun.

 Look, I’ll put my hand up here – I’ve got absolutely zero self-control at these shows.
 I walk in needing one thing and somehow leave with recovery gear, camp lighting and a gadget some bloke in a branded polo convinced me would “change my setup forever”.